paolopedroso/Dino-Run/README.md

 ## Conclusion

 This lab provided hands-on experience with designing and integrating various digital systems components on an FPGA.
 By completing this project, I developed a deeper understanding of state machines, VGA display control, and modular design in SystemVerilog.
-This project showcases my ability to tackle complex hardware design challenges and my proficiency in SystemVerilog, making it a valuable addition to my portfolio.
+This project showcases my ability to tackle complex hardware design challenges and my proficiency in SystemVerilog.

 ---